Canon 550D vs 650D

 |12.||Nikon D5100||Y||mono / mono||Y||-||mini||2.0||-||-||-|

-Both the 550D and the 650D have been discontinued, but can regularly be found used on eBay.
+Both the 550D and the 650D have been discontinued, but can regularly be found used on ebay.
 The 550D was replaced by the Canon 600D, while the 650D was followed by the Canon 700D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 550D and 650D can be found, respectively, in the Canon 550D Manual (free pdf) or the online Canon 650D Manual.

 So how do things add up?
 Which of the two cameras – the Canon 550D or the Canon 650D – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.